malcommac/SwiftLocation/README.md

 SwiftLocation
 =============

-### What's SwiftLocation?
 SwiftLocation is a lightweight library you can use to monitor locations, make reverse geocoding (both with Apple and Google's services) monitor beacons and do beacon advertising.
 It's really easy to use and it's compatible both with Swift 2.2, 2.3 and 3.0.

 Main features includes:

 - **Auto Management of hardware resources**: SwiftLocation turns off hardware if not used by our observers.
+Don't worry, we take care of your user's battery usage!
 - **Complete location monitoring:** you can easily monitor for your desired accuracy and frequency (continous monitoring, background monitoring, monitor by distance intervals, interesting places or significant locations).
 - **Device's heading observer**: you can observe or get current device's heading easily
-- **Reverse geocoding** (from address string/coordinates to placemark) using both Apple and Google services
+- **Reverse geocoding** (from address string/coordinates to placemark) using both Apple and Google services (with support for API key)
 - **GPS-less location fetching** using network IP address
 - **Geographic region** monitoring (enter/exit from regions)
 - **Beacon Family and Beacon** monitoring